-The designer has presented their masterpiece; they anticipate feedback; you were awaiting it; the deadline nears.
+The designer has presented their masterpiece; they anticipate feedback, a design critique; you were awaiting it; the deadline nears.
 You look at it with high hopes, and… see something very unexpected.

 Unfortunately, you don’t like it and can not accept it that way.
-It doesn’t align to the product vision, nor to the business goals.
+It doesn’t align with the product vision, nor with the business goals.
 You just can’t use this design for your product.

-So how do you express the need for something very different to the designer?
+So how do you express the need for something very different from the designer?
 How can you give a powerful design critique?

 On a personal level, we all know we are feedback addicts.
 We need to see if what we do has an effect in the world, in our loved one’s life, in our professional development.
+We might be doing our work along the design principles, still, we need design critique.
 We do things to get some kind of result, so feedback presents one way to see achievement.